Visiting Monument Valley was a highlight of our West Coast America road trip.

 HOW TO GET TO MONUMENT VALLEY

 If you are going to visit Monument Valley by yourself, keep in mind that you will be driving long distances.
 The only practical way to get to Monument Valley is by car (or with an RV rental in the USA).
-Like most areas in the West Coast, you will have to rent a car to discover the wonders of the Far West.
+Like most areas on the West Coast, you will have to rent a car to discover the wonders of the Far West.

 HOW TO GET TO MONUMENT VALLEY FROM PAGE (ANTELOPE CANYON)